tomwhite/ingreedy-js/README.md

 we couldn't identify the food, the quantity, or the unit) then that line is marked as "unknown".

 The total number of carbs is simply the sum of the carbs for each line.
 If there are any unknown lines then this is flagged up in the total so the user knows it may not be complete.
-Unknown lines are marked with red question marks, which allows the user to edit the line so it can be re-parsed (possible improvement: give a hint saying what the problem was).
+Unknown lines are marked with red question marks and a hint saying what the problem was, which allows the user to edit the line so it can be re-parsed.

 ### User interface